congchan/nnnlp/README.md

-## Tensorflow-nlp
+## Neural Networks for Natural Language Processing
-This repository contains some useful tensorflow coding, which provide a general frame and structure for implementing some state-of-the-art natural language processing models.
+This repository contains some useful functions, classes and codes snippets, which provide some general frameworks, logits, pipeline or structure for implementing some state-of-the-art deep learning natural language processing models.

 ## Structure
 public scripts:
+There are two codebases:
+* `./tf`: the tensorflow codebase
+* `./torch`: the pytorch codebase

+Within each codesbase:
-* modeling.py: contains some popular models/layers, such as bert/albert, crf layer, lstm layer, etc..
+* `./modeling.py`: contains some popular models/layers, such as bert/albert, crf layer, lstm layer, etc..
-* optimization.py: optimization script.
+* `./optimization.py`: optional optimization script.
-* tokenization.py: for text tokenization.
+* `./tokenization.py`: for text tokenization.
+* some util scripts

 demo training scripts:
 * train_glue_baseline.py: which is sigle layer bilstm baseline model for GLUE task.